 - Perfect long-term saving option for people with lower risk appetite for investment

 - The policyholder can earn returns on maturity

-5. Child Plan: The policy is opted by the insured for the financial assistance for his child’s future.
+7. Child Plan: The policy is opted by the insured for the financial assistance for his child’s future.
 This plan ensures a financial corpus for the child when the policy matures (usually when the child turns 18).
 This can help the insured sponsor his child’s education or wedding smoothly.
-If the insured passes away, unfortunately, the immediate pay out is provided to the nominees.
+If unfortunately, the insured passes away, the immediate payout is provided to the nominees.